solana-mobile/dapp-publishing/README.md

 This is the official spec of the off-chain metadata that will be created for the NFT release management system.

+## Getting Started

+If you want to get started with publishing an app to the Solana dApp Store, please see our [publishing walkthrough guide](PUBLISHING.md).

 ## Release NFT JSON Overview

 The following is a JSON file for a dApp NFT release with readable sample data filled in.